Key issues in James Cleverly’s in-tray as he takes over as Home Secretary

 Introducing alternative accommodation – such as the Bibby Stockholm barge and disused military bases – for asylum seekers has been another Government priority.

-The plans face challenges on a number of fronts, with two district councils in Braintree and West Lindsey calling on the High Court to quash proposals to move migrants to RAF Wethersfield and RAF Scampton.
+Mr Cleverly faces challenges to the plans on a number of fronts, with two district councils in Braintree – his own constituency – and West Lindsey having called on the High Court to quash proposals to move migrants to RAF Wethersfield and RAF Scampton.

 – Rwanda